tarantool/doc/doc/book/app_server/luajit_memprof.rst

 Tarantool collects the allocation events in ``memprof_new.bin``, puts the file in its :ref:`working directory <cfg_basic-work_dir>`, and closes the session.

+The :ref:`code example <profiler_usage_example01>` above also illustrates the memory allocation logic in some of the cases that are important to understand for further :ref:`reading <profiler_usage_parse>` and :ref:`analysing <profiler_analysis>` a profiling report:

+*   Line 2: It is recommended to switch the JIT compilation off by calling ``jit.off()`` before the profiler start.
+Refer to the following :ref:`explanation <profiler_usage_internal_jitoff>` for more details.

+*   Lines 6-8: Tail call optimization doesn't create a new call frame, so all allocations inside the function called via the ``CALLT/CALLMT`` `bytecodes <http://wiki.luajit.org/Bytecode-2.0#calls-and-vararg-handling>`_ are attributed to its caller.
+See also comments to these lines.

+*   Lines 14-16: Usually, the information about allocations inside Lua built‑ins are not really useful for developers.
+That's why if a Lua built‑in function is called from a Lua function, the profiler attributes all allocations to the Lua function.
+    Otherwise, this event is attributed to a C function.
+    See also comments to these lines.

 .. _profiler_usage_parse: